Are you looking for the best skinning knife for deer or other game?

 It comes with a nice black leather sheath ready to put on your belt so that it never has to leave your side.

 This knife is loved by many hunters and is a good choice.
 It is considered the best deer skinning knife by many.
+This is the knife many of my friends have used over the years for deer hunting.

 With its curved blade design, the Schrade Sharpfinger is a great choice that is more designed for the process of skinning.